celisun/ROS_odom_spin_Irobot_Create/README.md

 # ROS odom spin
-Use ROS odometry messages to control accurate turns on Irobot Create, can be used as the building block for robot navigation.
+Use ROS odometry messages to control accurate turns e.g. 180 deg on Irobot Create, can be used as the building block for navigations of various vehicles.

 This package also contains a node which converts odometry from quaternion to euler form.

 **[Autonomous Robotics Lab](http://campusrover.org.s3-website-us-west-2.amazonaws.com)**